 Popular resistance has lasted since the beginning of his mandate.

 The current series of strikes began in early December, led by transport unions that shut down much of the country.
 The historic Paris Metro has been badly damaged, as have regional trains.

 Also many French ports, including Calais, Dunkirk, Marseille and Le Havre, have been blocked by dock workers.

 Lawyersfearing that their pension plan would be taken away from them, they went on strike throughout the country, theatrically throwing their robes in a symbolic gesture of defiance.

 The ballet dancers they performed a free show on the steps of the famous Opera Palais Garnier in Paris.
 Louvre employees they closed the famous museum telling visitors that "the Mona Lisa is on strike" and claiming that Macron's plan would "lower everyone's pensions".

 The same French firefighters they are protesting the proposed changes in retirement age and worsening conditions.
 "We are the last link in the chain of emergencies in France and we are overwhelmed by the calls"Said Frederic Perrin, head of the fire brigade union.
 "We need staff and resources, and a reassurance that we can focus on emergency response and not serve as a supplement to absent health services."

 During the demonstrations, the firefighters marched in uniform with other groups on strike, acting as a human shield in the belief that the police would not attack their first responders, with whom they work closely every day.
 Yesterday's footage demonstrates that this belief was tragically wrong.
-And it is a strong fracture, perhaps another way of "dividing to rule".
+And it is a strong rift, perhaps another way of "dividing to rule".